 What is Disorderly Conduct?

-According to Wisconsin statute 947.01, disorderly conduct is any behavior; whether public or private that could provoke or disturb others and is a Class B misdemeanor.
+According to Wisconsin statute 947.01, disorderly conduct is any behavior, whether public or private, that could provoke or disturb others.

 Conduct that classifies as disorderly conduct includes:

 An experienced Grieve Law attorney can walk you through the complicated web of disorderly conduct definitions and how they’ll affect your case.

 A common misconception is that there's a victim involved in a disorderly conduct charge.
 This is inaccurate since, by definition, disorderly conduct is any action that could provoke a disturbance.
 For example, someone is yelling obscenities in a bank but they aren’t directing it at any one patron or teller; this is a disorderly conduct violation because their behavior may lead to a violent or verbal retaliation.

 In Wisconsin, a disorderly conduct charge is a Class B misdemeanor, and carries a maximum penalty of 90 days in jail, a $1000 fine, or both.
 If your arrest is a result of unlawful assembly, this is a Class A misdemeanor and it comes with a maximum penalty of 9 months in jail, a $10,000 fine or both.

 As a forfeiture violation, a disorderly conduct citation comes with an extra fine, but possibly no jail time.
 While you may think “just a ticket” is no big deal, these citations will show up in background checks throughout your life.
 Prosecutors have discretion to charge your case as criminal or as a forfeiture based on the circumstances of your case.
 Grieve Law attorneys have had great success getting these citations dismissed.

 You are only a criminal if you are convicted™

 If I Have a Concealed Carry Firearm Will I Be Charged With Disorderly Conduct?